-Develop Your Own Cold Call Opener
+How to Develop Your Own Cold Call Opener

 If you already have a strong elevator pitch, you can modify it into a cold call opener with little difficulty.
-If not, using these steps to craft your cold call opener can also give you the basis of your new elevator pitch!
+If not, crafting your cold call opener can give you the basis for your new elevator pitch.

 The first part of your cold call opener is your name and company affiliation.
 You must begin by giving the person whose day you've interrupted the basic courtesy of identifying yourself.